Qimmah Russo Flaunts Gym-Honed Physique In Vibrant Orange Booty Shorts And A Crop-Top

 COLLID COLLECTION is now out for @ryderwear ????
 Available to SHOP!
 Women empowerment!
 I preach all the time that you can do anythin????g you put your mind too.
 Confidence & Self Love is Key ???? ????????
 Here I’m wearin????
 Ryderwear’s new Collide ran????e.
 Don’t forget to use code QIMMAH for 10% off.
 These sets are amazing giving you maximum support adjustable padded sports bra with sexy mesh panels, high waisted figure flattering , tapered waist shorts and le????????in????s with cross ????ront waistband detailin????g with dual white sports stripes.
 Sexy & Classy! #teamryderwear

 Qimmah often shows off all of her hard work in the gym on Instagram.
-She recently put her impressive physique on display again in an itty-bitty black-and-neon-green bikini.
-Those snaps proved popular as well, racking up over 33,000 likes.
+She recently put her impressive figure on display again in a tiny black-and-neon-green bikini.
+Those pictures proved popular as well, racking up over 33,000 likes.